chilli007123/Dissertation/Proposal.md

 ## Overview of solution:

-There are seveal off the shelf tools avaialbe for generating virus, and evading detection by AV systems.
+There are several off the shelf tools available for generating virus, and evading detection by AV systems.
 To help AV developers understand the implications of these tools, they need to be able to evaluate the impact on AV detection rates.

-The project will be based on experementation, I will feed a windows computer different versions of a virus or exploit and record two variables.
+The project will be based on experimentation, I will feed a windows computer different versions of a virus or exploit and record two variables.
 Firstly, did the antivirus pick up the virus and quarantine it.
 Secondly, if the virus run as intended with full functionality.

-The results of experementation will be used to create a report, discussing the current state of the art in AV detection and evasion.
+The results of experimentation will be used to create a report, discussing the current state of the art in AV detection and evasion.

 These viruses will be created by using various readily available tools online and also by original python code create by myself.
 As different viruses will be given to the machine I expect that most will be detected but some will fly under the radar of the antivirus.
 Hence my results will be drawn as a percentage of viruses that were detected, and the ones that escaped detection